Table of Contents

 |Negative symptoms||Decreased function|

-|Ictal||During the seizure|
+|Ictal||During a seizure|

-|Postictal||After the seizure, normal neuronal function is not yet regained.
+|Postictal||Period after a seizure during which normal neuronal function has not yet been regained.
 In this period, the patients are very sleepy and are cognitively impaired.|

 Differential diagnosis tips for clinical practice

 It is important, especially during an emergency admission, to perform a differential diagnosis.
 This is particularly important in sleepy patients (with complicated anamnesis) with palsies; in these cases, an acute ischemic event must be ruled out.